kaidez/kaidez.com/_posts/2015-06-15-write-code.md

   <figcaption style="margin:20px auto 0;"><em>Includes private repos...</em></figcaption>
 </figure>

+The blank days on the commit map (particularly on the right) don't necessarily indicate that I didn't write code those days.
+It may mean that I wrote code for my job that but didn't commit to my GitHub repo.

-As a result of all this, here's what happened at the new job:
+The blank weekend days mean that I took a break from my machine those days, which is fine.
+We're still seeing that I wrote code pretty consistently and as a result of all this, here's what happened at the new job:

 * loading content inside a complex JSON API onto the page wasn't a problem for me.